AMARILLO'S FILM:

 SERGEI EISENSTEIN (1898-1948)

-felt that the "collision" of shots could be used to manipulate the emotions of the audience and create film metaphors (two shots not just juxtaposed but crashed together)
+believed that editing could be used for more than just showing a scenefelt that the "collision" of shots could be used to manipulate the emotions of the audience and create film metaphors (two shots not just juxtaposed but crashed together)

 differed from kuleshov in believing that "each sequential element perceived not next to each other but on top of each other"